ByronOdera/ByronOdera/README.md

 - 👋 Hi, I’m @ByronOdera
 - 👀 I’m interested in everything data from analysis to visualization.
--  I’m currently working with R, SQL and Power Bi.
+-  I’m currently working with R, SQL,Power Bi and Tableau.
 -  I’m looking to collaborate on projects related to data; cleaning,analysis and visualization.